realnews-gateway/emergency-publishing-system/docs/README.md

 This directory contains the following documents:

 - **overview.md**
-  A high‑level introduction to the system, its purpose, and its core capabilities.
+  A high‑level introduction to Empus, its purpose, and its core capabilities.

 - **threat-model.md**
-  A detailed description of the adversaries the system is designed to resist, including censorship, surveillance, and active probing.
+  A description of the adversaries Empus is designed to resist, including censorship, surveillance, and active probing.

-- **funding-notes.md**
-  Context for funders, including impact goals, deployment considerations, and sustainability notes.

-- **modules.md**
-  A conceptual overview of all major modules in the system, explaining their roles and how they interact.

-- **emergency-publishing.md**
-  A narrative explanation of the Emergency Publishing Channel, including use cases and operational flow.
+These documents provide the conceptual foundation needed to understand why Empus exists and how it operates in hostile environments.

 ---

-## Purpose of This Module
+## Purpose of This Directory

-The Documentation module serves several key purposes:
+The documentation in this directory is designed to:

 - **Provide context for reviewers and funders**
-  Explains the “why” behind the system, not just the “how”.
+  Explain the motivation, goals, and real‑world relevance of Empus.

 - **Bridge technical and non‑technical audiences**
-  Converts complex architecture into understandable narratives.
+  Present system concepts without requiring deep technical background.

 - **Support onboarding**
-  Helps new contributors understand the system’s goals and structure.
+  Help new contributors understand the system’s purpose and threat environment.

 - **Clarify threat assumptions**
-  Ensures all stakeholders share the same understanding of risks.
+  Ensure all stakeholders share the same understanding of risks.

-- **Guide reading order**
-  Helps readers navigate the broader repository.

 ---